Joseph Stiglitz

 Joseph Eugene Stiglitz (/ˈstɪglɪts/; born February 9, 1943) is an American New Keynesian economist, a public policy analyst, political activist, and a professor at Columbia University.
 He is a recipient of the Nobel Memorial Prize in Economic Sciences (2001) and the John Bates Clark Medal (1979).
 He is a former senior vice president and chief economist of the World Bank.
 He is also a former member and chairman of the U.S. Council of Economic Advisers.
-He is known for his support for the Georgist public finance theory and for his critical view of the management of globalization, of laissez-faire economists (whom he calls "free-market fundamentalists"), and of international institutions such as the International Monetary Fund and the World Bank.
+He is known for his support for the Georgism public finance theory and for his critical view of the management of globalization, of laissez-faire economists (whom he calls "free-market fundamentalists"), and of international institutions such as the International Monetary Fund and the World Bank.

 In 2000, Stiglitz founded the Initiative for Policy Dialogue (IPD), a think tank on international development based at Columbia University.
 He has been a member of the Columbia faculty since 2001 and received the university's highest academic rank (university professor) in 2003.
 He was the founding chair of the university's Committee on Global Thought.
 He also chairs the University of Manchester's Brooks World Poverty Institute.
 He was a member of the Pontifical Academy of Social Sciences.
 In 2009, the President of the United Nations General Assembly Miguel d'Escoto Brockmann, appointed Stiglitz as the chairman of the U.N.
 Commission on Reforms of the International Monetary and Financial System, where he oversaw suggested proposals and commissioned a report on reforming the international monetary and financial system.
 He served as the chair of the international Commission on the Measurement of Economic Performance and Social Progress, appointed by the French President Sarkozy, which issued its report in 2010, Mismeasuring our Lives: Why GDP doesn't add up, and currently serves as co-chair of its successor, the High Level Expert Group on the Measurement of Economic Performance and Social Progress.
 From 2011 to 2014, Stiglitz was the president of the International Economic Association (IEA).
 He presided over the organization of the IEA triennial world congress held near the Dead Sea in Jordan in June 2014.